CompassSecurity/conkeyscan/Readme.md

 # Authentication

-It is possible to use a password or an API key.
+> It is possible to use a password or an API key.

 To create an API key in the cloud go to: https://id.atlassian.com/manage-profile/security/api-tokens If testing against OnPrem instance you can create an API key in the user settings.

+# Dictionary

+The default `dict.txt` file was taken from from [Conf-Thief](https://raw.githubusercontent.com/antman1p/Conf-Thief/master/dictionaries/secrets-keywords.txt)

 # Features